Learning Personalized Treatment Decisions in Precision Medicine: Disentangling Treatment Assignment Bias in Counterfactual Outcome Prediction and Biomarker Identification: Methodology

 The special cases of $Z$-bias, $B_{Y^1-Y^0}^\pi$ and $B^\pi_{Y^0, Y^1}$ are closely related to predictive and prognostic expertise, respectively, introduced by \citet{definingExpertise}.
 In addition, $B_{X}^\pi$ is similar to their concept of in-context variability.
-While some of the definitions and properties in this paper are directly based on their work, our interpretation and some results differ significantly.
-See \appendixref{apd:bias_discussion} for a discussion of why we prefer $Z$-bias over $Z$-expertise as the term to describe the quantity in \equationref{eq:bias}.
+While some of the definitions in this paper are related to their work, our interpretation and some results differ significantly.
+See \appendixref{apd:bias_discussion} for a discussion of why we prefer $Z$-bias over $Z$-expertise to describe the quantity in \equationref{eq:bias}.

 \begin{proposition} Under the non-confounding assumption, we have

 \end{proposition}

 Proposition \ref{prop:ineq} establishes an ordering between different types of bias, which is visualized in the Venn diagram for $B_{Y^1}^\pi$ and $B_{Y^1-Y^1}^\pi$ in \figureref{fig:fig4} and a proof can be found in \appendixref{apd:proofs}.